Aximian/MediaConverterToMP3/README.md

-# Media Converter to MP3
+# Media Converter to MP3/MP4

-A C# WPF application that searches and downloads music from both Spotify and YouTube, converting them to MP3 or MP4 files using Spotify's API and yt-dlp.
+A C# WPF application that downloads media from Spotify, YouTube, Instagram Reels, and TikTok, converting them to MP3 or MP4 files using Spotify's API and yt-dlp.
 Includes built-in support for adding downloaded MP3 files directly to Spotify Local Files.

 ## Quick Start